This post may contain affiliate links. Read my Disclosure page.

 How to Make Strawberry Crumble Ice Cream

 Prepare the strawberry sauce first.
-You can use a strawberry jam or strawberry preserves instead (hey, I won’t judge), but if you can get your hands on some fresh strawberries, I definitely recommend cooking your own strawberry sauce on the stove-top with sugar, vanilla, and lemon juice.
+You can use a strawberry jam or strawberry preserves instead (hey, I won’t judge), but if you can get your hands on some fresh strawberries, I definitely recommend cooking your own strawberry sauce on the stove top with sugar, vanilla, and lemon juice.
 The homemade strawberry sauce will thicken on the stove and continue to thicken as it cools (I like to cool it down in the refrigerator.)
-I blended the strawberry sauce before cooling and swirling into the ice cream.
+I blended the strawberry sauce and passed it through a fine mesh sieve to remove the seeds before cooling and swirling it into the ice cream.
 This is totally optional!
 If you want strawberry chunks in your ice cream, don’t blend.
 I’m totally leaving that up to you!

 While you’re waiting for the strawberry sauce to cool, prepare the crumble.
 You need flour, cinnamon, brown sugar, and melted butter.
-If you’re concerned about consuming raw flour (I mean I’m not, but I totally get it…), sprinkle it on a lined baking sheet and bake at 350°F for 3-5 minutes, then allow to cool before using.
+If you’re concerned about consuming raw flour, sprinkle it on a lined baking sheet and bake at 350°F for 3-5 minutes, then allow to cool before using.
 Ta-da!
 This heat-treated flour is safe to consume.
 Combine the flour with cinnamon and brown sugar, then gently mix in melted butter.
 The crumble topping stays surprisingly soft after the ice cream is frozen and, as you can imagine, tastes unbelievable with the strawberry swirls!

 Carefully spoon the thick ice cream mixture into a loaf pan or other deep bowl/pan and place in the freezer.
 That’s it!
 Super casual recipe here.

-You can serve this ice cream in soooo many ways… build you own sundaes and top them with extra strawberry sauce and sprinkles, or serve a couple scoops with a number of delicious desserts like ultimate fudge brownies, or a mixed berry galette.
-OR you can be like me and stand next to the freezer eating your strawberry crumble ice cream straight out of the container while making dinner….
-I won’t judge…
+You can serve this ice cream in soooo many ways… build your own sundaes and top them with extra strawberry sauce and sprinkles, or serve a couple scoops with a number of delicious desserts like ultimate fudge brownies, or a mixed berry galette.
+OR you can be like me and stand next to the freezer eating your strawberry crumble ice cream straight out of the container while making dinner… I won’t judge!

 For the Strawberry Sauce: